Breaking Bad News to Patients: A Nurse’s Guide to SPIKES

 I - Obtain the Patient’s Invitation

 Some patients will want to know more about what’s going on than others.
-One might want to know every detail of their condition, while another may just want to know how to treat their illness.
-Ask your patients if they want detailed information or a basic, high-level sketch of the situation.
+One might want to know every detail of their condition, while another may just want to know how to treat the illness.
+Ask patients if they want detailed information or a basic, high-level sketch of the situation.
 Asking them directly ensures that you’re both on the same page.

 K - Give the Patient Knowledge and Information